 - What are the most common usage paths the users are trying?

-- Are users hitting unexpected states and/or errors?
+- Are users hitting unexpected states or errors?

-The HoloLens emulator is a great way to efficiently test your Holographic app with a variety of simulated user characteristics and spaces.
+The HoloLens emulator is a great way to efficiently test your Holographic app with different kinds of simulated user characteristics and spaces.
 Here are some suggestions for effectively using the emulator to test your app:

 - Use the emulator's virtual rooms to expand your testing.
 The emulator comes with a set of virtual rooms that you can use to test your app in even more environments.

 - Use the emulator to look at your app from all angles.
 The PageUp/PageDn keys will make your simulated user taller or shorter.

 - Test your app with a real HoloLens.
 The HoloLens Emulator is a great tool to help you quickly iterate on an app and catch new bugs, but make sure you also test on a physical HoloLens before submitting to the Windows Store.
 This is important to ensure that the performance and experience are great on real hardware.